epimorphics/elda/docs/E1.3.13-SNAPSHOT/index.md

       .

 Declares that `hello:designed-by` has shortname *designedBy*.
-(Note that the HTML renderer shows property shortnamesin the display translated by turning camelCase like *designedBy* into space-separated words like *designed by*.)
+(Note that the HTML renderer shows property shortnames in the display translated by turning camelCase like *designedBy* into space-separated words like *designed by*.)